Qualifications: MA in Natural Resources and Governance, TISS Hyderabad, 2019.

 BA in English Literature, BJB Autonomous College, Bhubaneswar, 2017

-During my masters I developed a strong interest towards various issues underlying conservation, development and the role of community institutions in the governance of commons.
-The Natural Resources and Governance designed by the FES (Foundation for Ecological Security) gave me adequate field exposure to understand the nuances of bottom up issues.
-As part of a team I was involved in a study of IFRI (International Forestry Resources and Institutions), on how local institutions and governance arrangements shape forest use and management outcomes in Koraput, Odisha.
-For my master’s dissertation I studied the scope of conservation as an alternative livelihood among communities dependent on mangrove forests of Bhitarkanika, Odisha.
+During his master’s, Biswa developed a strong interest towards various issues underlying conservation, development and the role of community institutions in the governance of commons.
+The Natural Resources and Governance designed by the FES (Foundation for Ecological Security) gave him adequate field exposure to understand the nuances of bottom up issues.
+As part of a team, he was involved in a study of IFRI (International Forestry Resources and Institutions), on how local institutions and governance arrangements shape forest use and management outcomes in Koraput, Odisha.
+For his master’s dissertation, he studied the scope of conservation as an alternative livelihood among communities dependent on mangrove forests of Bhitarkanika, Odisha.